Kruttika Desai: Acting career

 Desai started her career with theatre, Modelling (Surf, White line, Reliance) and moved onto television in its earliest stages with Airhostess, Ek Kahani, and Ramesh Sippy spotted her and cast her as Mangala in Buniyad.
 Later she was involved in "Akansha", a theatre workshop for street children and directed their musical extravaganzas.
 She has also acted in some Gujarati plays and monologues.
 She has done over 40 serials and later in her career went on to shave her head for the serial Uttaran, making her the first woman to go bald in the history of Indian Television.
 Desai played many popular roles in Indian soap operas, most notably Noorjehan, A mouthful of sky, (only English serial made in India), Kussum, Chandrakanta, Betal, Black, Junoon, Ram Milaayi Jodi, Uttaran.
 She also did India's first count down show, Superhit Muqabala where she covered the Michael Jackson show in Bangkok, and many chat shows like Mansi and game shows like Surf Dhamaka.
 In 2015, she played the pivotal role of Shanti Devi in the Star Plus serial Mere Angne Mein which became one of the most successful and long-running shows.
 The show ended in August 2017 after a successful run of 2 years.
 She has done some international films like Turn left for this world, Au bout du Monde and Bengali films and a few Hindi films like Section 375, Blurr, Kiya, Sarpanch Lajoji.

 Personal life

-Desai was married to Imtiaz Khan, a talented and avant-garde film and serial director and actor.
+Desai was married to Imtiaz Khan, an avant-garde film and serial director and actor.
 Imtiaz died on 15 March 2020.
 The couple have a daughter named Ayesha Khan who is a model and actor.
 Their nephews Seemaab Khan and Shadaab Khan are actors in the industry.
 Desai is a vegetarian.